Diploma of Youth Work - IKON Institute of Australia

 Logistics: 1 day per week of classroom training and 100 hours work/field placement.

-Format: Face to face learning and self-directed learning
+Format: Face to face learning, online and self-directed learning

 Industry Sector: Community Services, Health & Education